reubenstr/ElectroPup/README.md

 <img src="https://github.com/reubenstr/ElectroPup/blob/main/images/electro-pup-can-bus-controller.png" width="800">

-The CAN bus controller is the [2-Channel Isolated CAN Expansion HAT](https://www.waveshare.com/2-ch-can-hat.htm) from waveshare.
+The CAN bus controller is a [2-Channel Isolated CAN Expansion HAT](https://www.waveshare.com/2-ch-can-hat.htm) from waveshare.

 Each CAN controller drivers six motors with an average motor update rate of ~70hz.
-This includes fetching current angle, setting target angle, and getting error states.
+This includes fetching encoder position, setting target angle/speed, and getting error states.

 # 🎮 Gamepad